 Proxy Access to MyChart

-For adult patients the adult proxy access form (below) must be completed, signed, and accompanied by photo identification for both the patient and the person designated as proxy.
+For adult patients, the Adult Proxy Access Form (below) must be completed, signed and accompanied by photo identification for both the patient and the person designated as proxy.
 The proxy must provide proof of guardianship or medical power of attorney.
 If the adult patient is unable to sign legal documents and does not have either a legal guardian or active medical power of attorney, proxy access cannot be assigned.

-For pediatric patients the child proxy access form (below) must be completed, signed, and accompanied by photo identification.
+For pediatric patients, the Child Proxy Access Form (below) must be completed, signed and accompanied by photo identification.
 If the proxy requestor is not the birth or adoptive parent of the child, legal paperwork proving he/she is the legally recognized caregiver for the child is required.

 In accordance with Washington State regulations, proxy access may not be granted for children 13–17 years old.

-If you have questions or need assistance with our proxy forms, please contact the Pacific Medical Centers – Health Information Management (HIM) Department at 206-621-4150 (Monday–Friday, 8 a.m. to 4 p.m.
-Pacific Time).
+If you have questions or need assistance with our proxy forms, please contact the PacMed Health Information Management (HIM) department at 206.621.4150 (Monday–Friday, 8 a.m. to 4 p.m.
+Pacific time).

 Send completed forms to:

-Or fax to: 206-621-4039
+Or fax to: 206.621.4039